 The marketing, sale and use of our Acuitas MDRO test products could lead to product liability claims if someone were to allege that an Acuitas MDRO test product failed to perform as it was designed.
 We may also be subject to liability for errors in the results we provide to physicians or for a misunderstanding of, or inappropriate reliance upon, the information we provide.
 For example, if we diagnosed a patient as having an MDRO but such result was a false positive, the patient could be unnecessarily isolated in an in-patient setting or receive inappropriate treatment.
 We may also be subject to similar types of claims related to products we may develop in the future.
 A product liability or errors and omissions liability claim could result in substantial damages and be costly and time consuming for us to defend.
 Although we maintain product liability and errors and omissions insurance, we cannot assure you that our insurance would fully protect us from the financial impact of defending against these types of claims or any judgments, fines or settlement costs arising out of any such claims.
-Any product liability or errors and omissions liability claim could result of any such claims.
-Any product liability or errors and omissions liability claims or prevent us from securing insurance coverage in the future.
+Any product liability or errors and omissions liability claim brought against us, with or without merit, could increase our insurance rates or prevent us from securing insurance coverage in the future.
 Additionally, any product liability lawsuit could cause injury to our reputation or cause us to suspend sales of our products and solutions.
 The occurrence of any of these events could have an adverse effect on our business and results of operations.